fefa4ka/eer-components/Clock/README.md

 # Clock

-`Clock` component provides an abstraction layer for timekeeping in microcontroller-based applications.
+`Clock` component provides an abstraction layer for timekeeping in applications.
 It allows for the configuration of a timer and provides a time struct `Clock_time` with timestamp, ms, and us fields, as well as a calendar struct `Clock_calendar` with fields for the current date and time.
-The component also allows for setting callbacks for events such as the passing of a second.
+The component also allows for setting callbacks for events such as the passing of a second or minutes.

 ## Usage